DeRuina/timberjack/README.md

 ### Timberjack is a Go package for writing logs to rolling files.

-Timberjack is a forked and enhanced version of [`lumberjack`](https://github.com/natefinch/lumberjack), adding features such as time-based rotation and better testability.
+Timberjack is a forked and enhanced version of [`lumberjack`](https://github.com/natefinch/lumberjack), adding time-based rotation, clock-scheduled rotation, and opt-in compression (gzip or zstd).
 Package `timberjack` provides a rolling logger with support for size-based and time-based log rotation.